BBVA/apicheck/docs/docs/quick_start.md

 # APICheck environments

 Depending on the projects you're working on, probably you may want to use different tools and, even, *different versions* of those tools.
-In order to help coping with this scenarios APICheck has the concept of *Environments*.
+In order to cope with this scenarios APICheck has the concept of *Environments*.

-An environment contains its own set of tools installed, and you can *activate* (move) between the existing environments.
+An environment contains its own set of tools installed, and you can (move) among the existing environments by using the *activate* subcommand.

 ## List environments